 Cloutier is also editing a volume of Jack Kerouac's unpublished experimental French writings for Les Éditions du Boréal entitled La vie est d'hommage, scheduled for release in Spring 2016.
 At the same time, he is translating into English Kerouac's two French novellas, "Sur le chemin" [On the Road] and "La nuit est ma femme" [Night is My Woman], for an upcoming edition entitled O Rich and Unbelievable Life!: Uncollected Prose Writings of Jack Kerouac.
 This edition will be released in Fall 2016 by The Library of America.

 His teaching and research interests fall largely within 20th Century and contemporary American literature, and also involve popular culture, notably comics and cinema.
-Here at Penn, he regularly teaches the graphic novel and will be co-teaching, along with cartoonist extraordinaire Rob Berry, a new course on “Making Comics” this coming Spring.
+Here at Penn, he regularly teaches the graphic novel and has been co-teaching, with cartoonist extraordinaire Rob Berry, a new course on “Making Comics” this Spring.
 See: https://makingcomicsatupenn.wordpress.com

 His essays, reviews, and translations have been published in Modernism/Modernity, NOVEL: A Forum on Fiction, Cinema Journal, Critical Survey of Graphic Novels: Heroes & Superheroes, Public Books, A Time for the Humanities, UMBR(a), Transmission II, and others.